Bloody hell, schon wieder schlecht geschlafen?!

 Shortly before menstruation, sleep efficiency decreases.

-The sleep disturbances come from changes in ovarian hormones throughout the menstrual cycle.
+The sleep disturbances are caused by changes in ovarian hormones throughout the menstrual cycle.

 Table of contents

-Another survey conducted by the US National Sleep Foundation found that 23 percent of the menstruating men surveyed observed such sleep disorders in themselves before their period , and 30 percent even said they were able to sleep less well during their menstrual period .
-So, trouble sleeping before your period is real.
+Another survey conducted by the US National Sleep Foundation found that 23 percent of menstruating women experienced sleep disturbances before their period , and 30 percent even said that they had trouble sleeping during their period.
+So sleep disturbances before your period are real.

-According to the researchers, the sleep problems are likely caused by: "Changes in ovarian hormones throughout the menstrual cycle."
-The love hormones so (again).
-By the way, after ovulation , the level of progesterone in your body increases.
-According to the Sleep Foundation, this can leave you feeling more sleepy than usual in the days that follow.
+According to the researchers, the sleep problems are probably caused by: "Changes in ovarian hormones throughout the menstrual cycle."
+Those lovely hormones (again).
+After ovulation , the progesterone in your body increases.
+According to the Sleep Foundation, this can lead to you feeling sleepier than usual in the days that follow.
 First the tiredness and then the inability to fall asleep .

-Thanks Mother Nature (not!).
-But hey, getting excited doesn't do anything (just worse sleep) and actually it's super cool to really be able to feel your body and what's going on in it.
+Thank you Mother Nature (not!).
+But hey, getting upset doesn't help (it just makes you sleep worse) and it's actually really cool to be able to really feel your body and what's going on in it.

 Of course, we all still want to get enough sleep.
-And even if we can't do anything directly against the hormone fluctuations, we have another tip for you: Watch your menstrual cycle and any sleep disturbances that may occur before your period, for example with a menstrual calendar .
-Write everything down so you can recognize patterns and at least prepare for them aka.
-Plan Netflix&Chill evening and just go to bed a little earlier.
+And even if we can't do anything about the hormonal fluctuations directly, we have another tip for you: keep a close eye on your monthly cycle and any sleep problems that may occur before your period, for example with a menstrual calendar .
+Write everything down so you can recognize patterns and at least prepare for them aka plan a Netflix&Chill evening and just go to bed a little earlier.

-By the way: You can find out here whether it is ok to sleep with a tampon without changing it during the night (actually, a new tampon should be put in after six hours at the latest).
+By the way: You can find out here whether it is OK to sleep with a tampon without changing it during the night (you should actually put in a new tampon after six hours at the latest).

-And so that you don't have to worry at night whether you still have enough tampons at home, our organic tampons are available here in a super practical subscription right to your home.
+And so that you don't have to worry at least at night whether you have enough tampons at home, you can get our organic tampons here in a super practical subscription directly to your home.

 3. Quick & Dirty - What really helps?

-Of course, sleep disorders during the period are not only due to hormonal changes - we all know it!
-Maybe you are also one of those who have to deal with severe pain or emotional ups and downs.
+Of course, sleep disorders during your period are not only caused by hormonal changes - we all know it!
+Maybe you are one of those who have to deal with severe pain or emotional ups and downs.
 Argh!
 You have our sympathy!
-But don't despair, maybe there is still something here that can relieve you a little:
+But don't despair, maybe there is something here that can help you a little:

 1. Create a comfortable sleeping environment:

-Ensure a quiet, dark, and cool bedroom.
-Consider using curtains to block out the light and keep the room temperature comfortable.
+Keep your bedroom quiet, dark and cool.
+Consider using curtains to dim the light and keep the room temperature comfortable.

-Try to go to bed and wake up at the same time every day to regulate your sleep-wake cycle.
+Try to go to bed and get up at the same time every day to regulate your sleep-wake cycle.

-Avoid exciting activities and screen time for at least an hour before bed.
-Instead, you could consider relaxing activities like reading, gentle stretching, or breathing exercises.
+Avoid exciting activities and screen time for at least an hour before bedtime.
+Instead, consider relaxing activities such as reading, gentle stretching, or breathing exercises.

 4. Light evening meal:

-Avoid heavy and greasy meals just before bedtime.
+Avoid heavy and fatty meals close to bedtime.
 Eating a light, easily digestible meal can help prevent stomach upset.

-Drink enough water, but try to limit fluid intake before bed to minimize late-night trips to the bathroom.
+Drink plenty of water, but try to limit fluid intake before bed to minimize nighttime bathroom trips.

-Cut down on caffeinated beverages and alcohol, as these can disrupt sleep.
+Reduce consumption of caffeinated drinks and alcohol, as these can disrupt sleep.

 Regular physical activity can help promote sleep.
-Gentle stretching exercises, yoga, or light walks can be especially helpful during your period.
-Relaxation techniques like meditation or progressive muscle relaxation might also be useful.
+Gentle stretching, yoga or light walks can be particularly helpful during your period.
+Relaxation techniques such as meditation or progressive muscle relaxation may also be useful.

 8. Pain management:

-If you suffer from menstrual cramps, talk to a gyn about pain relief options.
-The right pain treatment can help improve your sleep.
+If you are suffering from menstrual cramps, talk to a gynecologist about options for pain relief.
+Proper pain management can help improve your sleep.

 9. Natural remedies: